zengbing15/lumos_doc/docs/tutorials/installLumos.md

 id: installlumos
 title: Install Lumos
 ---
-This guide shows how to install Lumos packages that the DApp requires as dependencies in a project. <!--For the projects that have already listed Lumos packages as dependencies, just run `yarn install` in the projects directly to install the packages.-->
+This guide shows how to install Lumos packages that a DApp requires as dependencies. <!--For the projects that have already listed Lumos packages as dependencies, just run `yarn install` in the projects directly to install the packages.-->

 ## Prerequisites